stubhub9/YahtzeeWPF2/README.md

       begin AI reasoning, assistance, and players.

 #### Next, will probably be:
-  *  change method calls from the view to Async,
+  *  change method calls from the view to Async;
-    * spinning the 2D dice for rolling, and other simple animations; better dice layout, held vs active; implementing row filters for enhanced (AI assisted) row or dice selection;
+     spinning the 2D dice for rolling, and other simple animations;
+   better dice layout, held vs active;
+      implementing row filters for enhanced (AI assisted) row or dice selection;
        mulligan/ cntrl Z;
          taking score with rolls remaining;
   Are you sure dialogs;